photoprism/photoprism/SPONSORS.md

 subscription later.

-Also please leave a [star](https://github.com/photoprism/photoprism/stargazers) here on GitHub if you like this project, it provides enough motivation to keep going.
-Thank you very much! <3
+Also please leave a [star](https://github.com/photoprism/photoprism/stargazers) here on GitHub if you like this project, it provides additional motivation to keep going.

 Ideas backed by a sponsor are marked with a golden [sponsor][sponsored issues] label.
 Let us know if we mistakenly label an idea as [unfunded][unfunded issues].

+Thank you very much! <3

 ## Sponsors ##